cortexproject/cortex/docs/getting_started.md

 This starts a single Cortex node storing chunks and index to your local filesystem in `/tmp/cortex`.
 It is not intended for production use.

-Add the following to your prometheus config:
+Add the following to your Prometheus config (documentation/examples/prometheus.yml in Prometheus repo):

 ```yaml
 remote_write: